Home | Our Picks | Classics Club | EZine | About Us |

 A review of a review of a splendid dream: REAL throwaway packaging

-The May 6, 2002 issue of The New Yorker magazine included a review of Cradle to Cradle by William McDonough and Michael Braungart that dreams up a future in which everything we now throw out is either completely reusable or completely biodegradable.
-More than just a dreamer, Mr. McDonough has designed a fabric for airplane seatcovers that is absolutely non-polluting, and he recently persuaded Ford Motor Company to rethink its roofing insulation on one of its factories covering the roof's surface with a plant called sedum, he kept their cool, helped oxygenate the region, and reduced the parking lot's heat island.
+Several years ago, The New Yorker magazine included a review of Cradle to Cradle by William McDonough and Michael Braungart that dreams up a future in which everything we now throw out is either completely reusable or completely biodegradable.
+More than just a dreamer, Mr. McDonough has designed a fabric for airplane seatcovers that is absolutely non-polluting, and he recently persuaded Ford Motor Company to rethink its roofing insulation on one of its factories — covering the roof's surface with a plant called sedum, he kept their cool, helped oxygenate the region, and reduced the parking lot's heat island.
 Let's have a bunch more of that!

 How much to move my Oryx?